 This how to guide will work for VMware vSphere products like vCenter, ESXi, and vSAN.
 You can also use this method to put assign VMware vSphere licensees during initial deployment, or before they expire.

 (If you are still using the VMware vSphere C# client and need to update an expired license, be sure to check out this article.)

 In this case, my VMware vCenter Server license expired.
-If your vCenter Server license is expired, believe me, you’ll know.
-You won’t be able to do things like add a host to vCenter.
+If your vCenter Server license is expired, believe me, you will know.
+You will not able to do things like add a host to vCenter, as illustrated below.